dot42/dot42/Thoughs on Improvements.md

 - There seems to be an issue in the framework builder leading to Dot42 not always choosing the better `invoke-virtual` opcode and instead using `invoke-interface`.
 I have seen this for `ThreadPoolExecutor.execute()`.
 Not sure if this would have any performance implications whatsoever though.

+- The register allocation/usage algorithm could be improved:
+	- more aggressively by reusing out-of-scope registers.
+This could greatly reduce the number of requiered move_from16XXX instructions.
+	- when move_from16XXX instructions are required, often unnecessary back-copying does occur, even though the value is never used again.

 ### Improving the generics implementation
 The following comments refer mainly to the implementation of the `GenericInstanceConverter`.